OpenShot/openshot-qt/doc/introduction.rst

 * 500 GB of internal storage space for processing
 * Internal or discrete Graphics Processing Unit (GPU)
 * 64-bit Operating System (Linux, macOS, Windows 64-bit)
-* Moniotor or laptop display capable of 1280x720 (720P) resolution
+* Monitor or laptop display capable of 1280x720 (720P) resolution
-* Optional: Solid-state drive (SSD), if utilizing disk-caching (and an additional 10GB of hard-disk space)
+* Optional: Solid-state drive (SSD), if using disk-caching (and an additional 10GB of hard-disk space)

-.. _in-license_ref:
+.. _in-licensure:
 License
 -------
-OpenShot Video Editor is Free and Open Source Software (FOSS): you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+OpenShot Video Editor is Free and Open Source Software (FOSS): you can redistribute it and/or change it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-.. _in_download_ref:
+.. _in-download_ref:
 Download OpenShot
 -----------------
-There are many different ways to download and install OpenShot™ Video Editor, which is available for the following 64-bit operating systems: |linux| Linux® (most distributions),
+There are many ways to download and install OpenShot™ Video Editor, which is available for the following 64-bit operating systems: |linux| Linux® (most distributions),
 |mac| Apple® macOS® and |win| Microsoft® Windows®.

 Linux®
 ------
 Download the AppImage file from the official OpenShot |Link|_.
-Once downloaded, move the file to the folder where it will reside.
+Once downloaded, move the file to the folder where it will live.
 Right-click the AppImage file, click Properties then mark the file as **Executable**.
 Double-click the AppImage file to launch the application.